-American Silver Eagle 1 oz (2015 upon request, SAME price)
+American Silver Eagle 1 oz

 The American Silver Eagle 1 oz issued by the US Mint is one of the most popular silver bullion products sold today.

 The front of the coin is based on Adolph Weinman’s popular Walking Liberty Half Dollar design and the reverse features the heraldic eagle design by John Mercanti.
 Mint production is large and premiums low.
 Which is why this is one of the most popular silver bullion choices in the world.

 Since 1986 the US Mint has produced more than 500 million coins in regular production American Silver Eagle 1 oz coins.
 The following numbers represent the total amount of Silver Eagles made in that year.

 Since 2001 these coins were minted at the West Point facility but when production capacity lagged the Mint also used its San Francisco location.
 No production coins from either mint contain a Mint Mark and only the date is changed each year.

 The US Mint provides pliable plastic tubes which seal tightly, contain 20 coins and will last a lifetime.
 American Silver Eagle 1 oz coins are also available in Green Monster Boxes which contain 500 coins (25 tubes of 20 coins each).

 The colorful term Monster Box was first used by telemarketers and is now common usage among all bullion dealers.
 The US Mint spared no expense in developing this bullet-proof green plastic box which is shipped all over the world.